 If a blood test reveals high ALT and ALP levels, but your dog shows some of the above symptoms, it is possible that he is actually suffering from Cushing's disease.

 If Cushings disease is not treated in a timely manner, it will cause other serious diseases to develop, such as:

 Canine Cushing's disease can be either one of the following:

 A majority of the cases of canine Cushing's disease (about 85%) are pituitary dependent.

 Adrenal tumor-induced Cushings disease can be treated by surgically removing the tumor.

 Drug therapies are available for Cushings disease caused by pituitary tumors.
-However, it cannot be cured since surgically removing pituitary tumors is simply too risky in view of the close proximity of the pituitary to the brain.
+But it cannot be cured since surgically removing pituitary tumors is simply too risky because the pituitary is too close to the brain.